madhavisolanki-ui/ai-support-bot/README.md

 - If embeddings fail to load the first time, check your internet connection.
 - If you change documents in `data/`, delete the `storage/` folder so the index can rebuild.

-## Future Improvements
+## Future Roadmap

-- File upload support
-- Conversation memory
-- Authentication for multiple users
-- Better source citations
+- [ ] Auth Integration : Role-based access control for sensitive HR documents.
+- [ ] Feedback Loop : Thumbs-up/down UI for continuous model improvement.
-- Chat export
+- [ ] Chat Export : Allow users to export conversation transcripts.
+- [ ] Advanced RAG : Implementation of hybrid search (Keyword + Semantic).

-## License
+## License & Author
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Author

-Madhavi Solanki
+Author: Madhavi Solanki